rodorad/platform-wiki-notes/Platform-Deployment-Procedure:-bosh-deployment.md

 Open appstack.mk and change artifact_pfx to the store url.
 Uncomment proxy and noproxy and put correct proxy values there.

-Last file to edit is `settings.yml`.
-Complete missing values using your environment information.

-NOTE:
-Generate HADOOP_PROVIDED_PARAMS using this instruction: `https://github.com/trustedanalytics/hdfs-broker#injection-of-hdfs-client-configuration`.

 Now you are ready to deploy whole platform:
 ```bash
 make deploy
 ```
-** Make sure you are on intel network, since it picks apps from intel nexus repository and repository is behind the firewall. appstack.mk (add proper proxy, & no proxy setting)

 # Devops remarks

 * Set up and assign to AWS user an appropriate account regional policy, i.e. (please remember to change the `ec2:Region` attribute):